dstodev/cmake-cxx/README.md

 # VS Code integration

+Open the project as a workspace using `project.code-workspace`.

 Installing the extensions identified in `./vscode/extensions.json` will include, among other helpful tools, the `ms-vscode.cmake-tools` extension.
 CMake Tools integrates CMake into VS Code to provide code intellisense and other helpful build utilities.